 The primary focus of the juvenile court system is to prevent juvenile delinquency from eventually turning into adult criminality.
 A court can order that the juvenile be put on probation, sent to a probation camp, or sent to the Department of Corrections and Rehabilitation, where experts will determine what education and treatment the juvenile needs.
 Sometimes, a juvenile is tried as an adult, which can be a difficult process for both the juvenile and family members.
 Eric D. Davis will be with you each step of the way, from the arrest to meeting with a probation officer, if it comes to that.
 Mr. Davis always looks for the best possible outcome for you and your child, so you can rest assured that your rights and your child’s future will be the top priority.

-A: A Notice to Appear will likely tell you to meet with a probation officer at the probation department.
+A Notice to Appear will likely tell you to meet with a probation officer at the probation department.
 During the meeting, the probation officer may simply lecture you and your child, offer to have your child complete a voluntary program in lieu of going to court, send the case to the district attorney, or keep your child behind bars until the detention hearing.
-Since this can be an emotionally overwhelming process, working with a skilled criminal defense attorney who understands juvenile delinquency cases can be very helpful.
+Since this can be an emotionally overwhelming process, working with a skilled Los Angeles juvenile crimes attorney who understands juvenile delinquency cases can be very helpful.

 Unfortunately, our criminal justice system can be harsh and unforgiving, even to young people.
 It focuses on punishment rather than rehabilitation for the most part, and incarceration often makes behavioral problems even worse.
 Eric D. Davis, Attorney at Law is dedicated to helping juveniles receive a second chance at their future.
 Mr. Davis looks at the bigger picture and will ask the courts to consider more restorative and positive penalties be imposed so that the young person can learn from their past mistakes.

-If your child is facing criminal charges in the Diamond Bar or greater Los Angeles area, you need skilled and compassionate legal representation right away.
-Eric D. Davis, Attorney at Law understands the intricacies of the juvenile delinquency justice system, and he will work tirelessly to protect your child’s rights and future prospects.
+If your child is facing criminal charges in the greater Los Angeles area, you need a skilled and compassionate criminal defense lawyer in LA right away.
+Los Angeles juvenile defense attorney Eric D. Davis, Attorney at Law understands the intricacies of the juvenile delinquency justice system, and he will work tirelessly to protect your child’s rights and future prospects.
 Call our office today at (909) 861-8075 to schedule your free initial consultation.